johnsun1/johnsun1.github.io/_posts/2020-08-15-my-next-phone-will-be-a-dumb-phone.md

 ---
 layout: post
-title:  "My Next Phone Will Be a Dumb Phone"
+title:  "My next phone will be a dumb phone"
 date:   2020-08-15
 categories: frugality
 ---